nuzaeromar/Keepscore_Shopping_Agent/README.md

 # KeepScore Shopping Agent

-`KeepScore Robust Merge` is a Streamlit shopping intelligence demo for shoe discovery.
+`KeepScore Shopping Agent` is a Streamlit shopping intelligence demo for shoe discovery.
 It combines stateful chat, adaptive recommendation scoring, review-grounded explanation, image-assisted matching, role-based dashboard access, and a lightweight multi-agent orchestration layer.

 The app is designed around one central idea: